seamapi/docs/docs/api-clients/access-codes/README.md

 ## Access Code Error Types

-{% hint style="info" %}
-An access code can have more than one error or warning.
-{% endhint %}

-Errors are displayed in the format:
+Errors are returned in a list:

 ```
+"errors": [
     {
-    "message": "...",
+      "error_code": "device_disconnected",
+      "message": "Device Disconnected, you may need to reconnect the device.",
-    "created_at": "ISO8601 string"
+      "created_at": "2023-06-27T22:50:19.440Z
     }
+]
 ```

 ### Generic Errors